ufcpp/ContextFreeTask/readme.md

 The `ContextFreeTask` struct in this library satisfies the "Task-like" pattern and the "awaitable" pattern.

-### What ContextFreeTask does

-This struct ignores synchronization context at all.
+### Ignoring synchronization context

-In other words,
+Structs in this package ignore synchronization context on `await` operations in two ways:

-- `await` operations in the methods which return `ContextFreeTask` capture no context
+- `await` in the methods which return the struct
-- `await` operations on `ContextFreeTask` capture no context
+- `await` for the struct

+There are two types of struct in the package:

+- `ContextFreeTask`, `ContextFreeTask<T>`: ignore context in both ways.
+- `ContextFreeAsyncReturn`, `ContextFreeAsyncReturn<T>`: ignore context in the first way, in the methods which return the struct

 For example, you can use this as following: